How to Test a Fire Alarm in Your Commercial Building

 STEP 3.
 PERFORM THE FIRE ALARM TEST

-• Focus on testing the smoke detectors, a critical component of the fire alarm system.
-Most modern smoke detectors are equipped with a test button.
-To perform the test, press and hold down the test button for approximately 5 seconds.
+- Next, focus on testing the smoke detectors – a vital part of your fire alarm system.
+Most modern smoke detectors feature a built-in test button.
+Press and hold this button for approximately 5 seconds to initiate a test cycle.

 Fire Alarm Inspection Checklist